25 June 2022

 An optimal policy has the property that whatever the initial state and initial decision are, the remaining decisions must constitute an optimal policy with regard to the state resulting from the first decision.

-I gotta say that I was taught dynamic programming in different contexts, but it took me a while to finally get the “click” that they were actually the same thing.
-When learning algorithms and data structures, it was a memoization-based technique where you speed up your algorithm by first solving the easier parts and saving them for later use.
-At work, I mostly deal with solving a lot of linear programs for long-term scheduling problems.1 The main algorithm we use, called Stochastic Dual Dynamic Programming, at first didn’t seem so much like the programming technique algorithms class.
+I have to admit that despite encountering dynamic programming in different contexts, it took me a while to finally get the “click” that they were actually the same thing.
+When learning algorithms and data structures, it was a memoization-based technique where you could speed up some algorithms by first solving the easier parts and storing the solution for later use.
+Then, at work, I mostly deal with solving a lot of linear programs for long-term scheduling problems.1 The main algorithm we use, called Stochastic Dual Dynamic Programming, at first didn’t seem so much like the programming technique from the algorithms class.
 Finally, one of the main methods for model-based reinforcement learning is again called dynamic programming, and it also didn’t seem so much like the other instances.

 So, what’s happening here?
 Did everybody choose to call their algorithms dynamic programming just because it’s a cool name?2 Well, in fact there are some principles that apply to all of those instances, from planning a rocket’s trajectory to TeX’s word-wrapping.
 And the list goes on and on.